kamclean/impactr/vignettes/vignette_5_altmetric.md

 **Note**: At present this package only includes Altmetric data.
-PlumX is the other major source of alternative metrics, however there is no open API avialable for this product (it requires an authentication token) and so has not been incorportated at present.
+PlumX is the other major source of alternative metrics, however there is no open API available for this product (it requires an authentication token) and so has not been incorporated at present.

 ## **impact\_altmetric()**